lmas/thesis/thesis.typ

 And finally, disabling normalisation allowed for using a more simpler and much more efficient distance calculation using Minkowski's method.
-In contrast to that, the MASS function was naively implemented, alongside with DAMP, and runs much heavier operations required for the normalisation.
+In contrast to that, the MASS function was naively implemented, alongside with DAMP, and runs much heavier mathematical operations required for the normalisation.
-Obvious targets for optimisations would be the unnecessary re-allocations of the arrays holding complex numbers, for example.
+Obvious targets for optimisations is the unnecessary re-allocations of the arrays holding complex numbers, for example.

 This large difference between the two distance functions was then confirmed with